Step 3 - Calculating Core Hours

 - Mission Mode: Test Mode, Standard Mode, Economy

 - Total Processing Time: If the render job is complete, this is the total core hours used.
 If job is still running, this is the core hours used up to this point (This will dynamically update as the project runs)

 - Total Credits: This will be the same as the total processing time.

 - Average Frame Render Time: This is displayed as Hours: Minutes: Seconds

 - CPU’s Per Frame: Default is 8.
 This means that 1 frame is running on 1 server and using all cores on that one frame.
 This is generally the best way to render your frames.

 - Last Update: The last time this data was updated by our system

 The Mission Details page also provides frame previews.
 For jobs that are actively rendering, you will be able to determine the total number of frames currently rendering, completed frames, and queued frames.
 You can also pause or abort a render job and view render logs from completed frames.
 The Mission Details Page is where you can "monitor" your running project.

 Questions about getting started, estimating and pricing?

-Your account management team is here to help you with any questions about project estimates or render credit pricing.
-Email email@example.com for assistance.
-Our team can help you find the best pricing option for your render needs, budget and deadline.
+Your account management team is here to help you with any **non-technical questions about render credit pricing.
+Email email@example.com for **non-technical assistance.